 Waterford Templar Historical Day

-In choosing to dedicate my dissertation for the MA in Public History and Cultural Heritage to the Knights Templar, I was drawn to the south-east of Ireland—the region where their story in this country truly began, in the aftermath of the Anglo-Norman invasion and the capture of Waterford by Strongbow, followed soon after by the entry of Henry II, the Angevin king of England and husband of Eleanor of Aquitaine, both staunch supporters of the Templars.
+When choosing my dissertation topic for the MA in Public History and Cultural Heritage on the Knights Templar, I was drawn to the south-east of Ireland; the region where their story in this country truly began, in the aftermath of the Anglo-Norman invasion and the capture of Waterford by Strongbow, followed soon after by the entry of Henry II, the Angevin king of England and husband of Eleanor of Aquitaine, both staunch supporters of the Templars.
 It seemed the natural place to begin uncovering the layers of memory and meaning in Ireland’s Templar legacy.

-Together with Knight Commander Brendan M. Rohan, from the Irish branch of OSMTH, (an international chivalric Order emulating the core humanitarian principles of the historic Knights Templar Order with charitable status and having an NGO seat at the United Nations, advising on humanitarian issues worldwide), we are launching an annual Waterford Historical Templar Day each October around the 13th (the date of the 1307 arrests).
+Helena, together with Knight Commander Brendan M. Rohan, from the Irish branch of OSMTH, (an international chivalric Order emulating the core humanitarian principles of the historic Knights Templar Order with charitable status and having an NGO seat at the United Nations, advising on humanitarian issues worldwide), launched the inaugural event as Waterford Historical Templar Day on 11 October 2025 (close to the date of the 1307 arrests in France).

-This year’s Waterford Templar Historical Day takes place on Saturday, 11 October, with the following programme offered FREE OF CHARGE to citizens of Waterford and all attendees:
+Waterford Templar Historical Day took place as the inaugural event on Saturday, 11 October, with the following programme offered FREE OF CHARGE to citizens of Waterford and all attendees:

 At Kilbarry Knights Templar Graveyard: